What is Harvard Bioscience?

 Citizens Bank

-Citizens Bank, a major financial institution, provided debt financing to Harvard Bioscience.
-Their involvement suggests a strong belief in the company's financial stability and growth potential, typical for established banks supporting enterprise-level operations.
+Citizens Bank, a major financial institution, has provided debt financing to Harvard Bioscience.
+Their involvement suggests a focus on supporting established companies with robust financial structures and growth potential.

 BroadOak Capital Partners

 BroadOak Capital Partners is a boutique financial institution specializing in direct investment and banking services for life sciences and biopharma services companies.
-Their participation in this undisclosed funding round indicates a strategic focus on early-stage and growth-stage companies within the sector.
+Their participation indicates a strategic alignment with Harvard Bioscience's mission in the life sciences sector.

 What's next for Harvard Bioscience?